A tour of Hong Kong's most over-the-top suites

 Price tag: From $16,410

-The Ritz-Carlton b
+The Ritz-Carlton

 The Ritz-Carlton Suite: 177 stories high and with harbor views.